-Nenad currently advises global and regional directors of almost 300 multinational corporations.
+Pacek currently advises global and regional directors of almost 300 multi-national corporations.
 He is founder and president of Global Success Advisors (global business and economic advisory) and co-founder of the CEEMEA Business Group corporate service (advisory for regional executives running Central Eastern Europe, Middle East and Africa).
-The advisory focus is on helping executives understand economic/business outlooks for virtually all countries around the world and on helping companies build strategies…
+The advisory focus is on bringing executives an understanding of economic/business outlooks for virtually all countries around the world and on helping companies build…

-Nenad currently advises global and regional directors of almost 300 multinational corporations.
+Pacek currently advises global and regional directors of almost 300 multi-national corporations.
 He is founder and president of Global Success Advisors (global business and economic advisory) and co-founder of the CEEMEA Business Group corporate service (advisory for regional executives running Central Eastern Europe, Middle East and Africa).
-The advisory focus is on helping executives understand economic/business outlooks for virtually all countries around the world and on helping companies build strategies for sustainable growth in emerging markets.
+The advisory focus is on bringing executives an understanding of economic/business outlooks for virtually all countries around the world and on helping companies build strategies for sustainable growth in emerging markets.